 We wanted to dive in and lay out a few ideas for painting pumpkins, including the best types of pumpkins to paint, what kinds of paints to use, the best time to paint them, and more!
 Read on to find out how to create your next pumpkin painting masterpiece.

 The Best Pumpkins to Paint

-Although there are many different types of pumpkins, we’ve narrowed it down to the best five varieties that are the easiest to work with when it comes to painting.
+Although there are many different types of pumpkins, we’ve narrowed it down to the five best varieties that are the easiest to work with when it comes to learning how to paint pumpkins.